Skip to content

 Co-hosted by the D.C.
 Superior Court Pro Bono and Affordable Counsel Committee Have you ever been to the D.C.
 Superior Court?
 Have you met a D.C.
 Superior Court Judge?
 Do you want to help litigants of limited means in cases involving eviction, domestic violence, domestic relations, or debt collection?
 Join us for the D.C.
 Superior Court Open House where representatives from legal services organizations will lead tours in some of the Court’s high-volume branches.
 You will have an opportunity to observe court proceedings, speak with Superior Court Judges, and learn how you can help expand access to justice and improve the everyday lives of individuals and families in our community.
 You can choose to tour the Domestic Violence Division, Domestic Relations Branch, Landlord & Tenant Branch, or Civil Division -Debt Collection Calendar at registration.
 Please note masks are required at all times inside the courthouse.
 We look forward to welcoming you!

-Graphic: Best Practices In Pro Bono: Where Have All The Hours Gone?
+Graphic: Best Practices in Pro Bono: Where Have All The Hours Gone?

 Best Practices in Pro Bono: Where Have All The Hours Gone?
 Reconnecting Volunteers & Legal Service Providers